Tuck · Comparisons · Tuck vs Peace Baby Monitor 3G 4G 5G

 Tuck vs Peace Baby Monitor (2026): Solo-Dev Sub vs AI Monitor

 TL;DR. Peace Baby Monitor is a small iOS app from solo developer Uzair Nazir, priced at $6.99/month or $29.99/year — among the cheapest annual subscriptions in the category.
 It claims end-to-end encryption and zero data collection.
 The trade-offs are real: no aggregate App Store rating yet (too few reviews), no offline mode, and despite a 'Cry Alarm' tagline, no actual cry-detection algorithm in the documented feature list.
-Tuck competes with AI scene understanding, generative lullabies, trained cry detection, and a Bluetooth fallback.
+Tuck competes with AI scene understanding, a curated lullaby library, trained cry detection, and a Bluetooth fallback.
 Set realistic expectations — Peace is a one-person operation.

 Published